Call:+98 913 408 2818

 Kashi-at-the-time-of-patriarchy

-Iranian tiling in the Timurid Empire
+Persian tiling in the Timurid Empire

 The art of gilding entered Iranian tiling during the Timurid period.
 This art quickly gained many fans due to its high execution capacity in tiling.
-Goharshad Mosque is an example of tiles designed in the Timurid era.
+Goharshad Mosque is an example of Irani tiles designed in the Timurid era.
 Types of tiling during the Timurid Empire:

 • Individual underglaze tiling